julia-dizhak/code-examples/README.md

   <summary>What will be value for a.val, b.val at the end?</summary>
    The Object.create() method creates a new object, using an existing object as the prototype of the newly created object.

-   First log will be display b.val -> 5 because of inheritance
+   First log will be display `b.val -> 5` because of inheritance
    <pre>
     b.__proto__ -> {val: 5}
    </pre>
-  Because object is refence type second log will display -> 10.
-At the end you will see
+  Because object is refence type, second log will show `10`.
+And final log is
   <pre>
    a.val = 10
    b.val = 15